open5e/open5e/content/srd/Spellcasting/casting-a-spell.md

 that you have disadvantage on a ranged attack roll if you are within 5 feet of a hostile creature that can see you and that isn’t incapacitated.

+### Combining Magical Effects

+The effects of different spells add together while the durations of those spells overlap.
+The effects of the same spell cast multiple times don’t combine, however.
+Instead, the most potent effect—such as the highest bonus—from those castings applies while their durations overlap.

+For example, if two clerics cast *bless* on the same target, that character gains the spell’s benefit only once; he or she doesn’t get to roll two bonus dice.